Criminal Justice Faculty

 Doug earned his Associate of Applied Arts and Sciences degree in Criminal Justice from Shoreline Community College and is currently pursuing a bachelor's degree in Criminal Justice.

-Jon Ott joined the Shoreline in 2004 after retiring from the Everett Police Department.
-He retired with over 14 years of service due to a disability.
+Jon joined the Shoreline criminal justice faculty in 2004 after retiring from the Everett Police Department the same year.
+Professor Ott retired with over 14 years of service due to a disability.
 He has taught classes in Constitutional Law, Report Writing, Introduction to Criminology, Crime Prevention, Essentials of Interviewing, Introduction to Criminal Justice, Administration of Justice, and other Criminal Justice related fields.
-John has a love of learning that his students often find contagious.
+Professor Ott has a love of learning that his students often find contagious.